gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 You can locate the runtimes souce at https://gitlab.com/triggermesh/runtimes

-In order to deploy functions to your Knative instance, the following templates must be present:
+In order to deploy functions to your Knative instance, the following files must be present:

 1. `gitlab-ci.yml`: This template allows to define the stage, environment, and image to be used for your functions.
 It must be included at the root of your repository: